DKS INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Dick's Sporting Goods, Inc. Investors With Substantial Losses Have Opportunity To...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
-20, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Dick's Sporting Goods, Inc. (“Dick's Sporting Goods” or“the Company”) (NYSE: DKS) and certain of its officers.
+Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Dick's Sporting Goods, Inc. ("Dick's Sporting Goods" or "the Company") (NYSE: DKS ) and certain of its officers.

 Class Definition: